CharlieDigital/chrlschn/src/content/blog/2023/typescript-is-not-a-programming-language.md

 ![TS Generic](/public/img/typescript/ts-generic.png)

-It works all the same.
+It works all the same because we haven't changed the resultant shape -- just how we describe that shape.

 ### Intersection Types